 Driving around Oregon, I wasn’t sure what the plan would be.
 Blue skies had me feeling good that we were off the coast, but would we end up sitting on the shoulder of some country road?

 To our right a wide open field and at the head of it, a local volunteer fire hall.
 This would be the perfect place.
 No lines, no paid parking, no crowds.
-Just four other people and their picnic blanket.
+Just a few other people and their picnic blanket.

-We settled in and learned our new friends were traveling in their RV.
+We settled in and learned where our new friends were traveling in their RV.
 Next for them was the Olympic Peninsula, where I offered some favorite spots they should make time for, and then they were going to BC and Alberta.
-I asked how long they had for the Olympic Peninsula and they answered “whatever” — the perfect timeframe for travel and exploration!
+I asked how much time they had set aside for the Olympic Peninsula and they answered “whatever!” — the perfect timeframe for travel and exploration!

 They took this photo of us, which turned out well.